rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 An *asset* is a type of output for an NFT, usually a media file.

-A asset can be an image, a movie, a PDF file,...
-A multi-asset NFT is one that can output a different asset based on specific contextual information, e.g. load a PDF if loaded into a PDF reader, vs. loading an image in a virtual gallery.
+A asset can be an image, a movie, a PDF file, device config file...
+A multi-asset NFT is one that can output a different asset based on specific contextual information, e.g. load a PDF if loaded into a PDF reader, vs. loading an image in a virtual gallery, vs. loading hardware configuration in an IoT control hub.

 A asset is NOT an NFT or a standalone entity you can reference.
 It is part of an NFT - one of several outputs it can have.